 Lissens, W. and Sermon, K. (1997) Preimplantation genetic diagnosis: current status and new developments.
 Hum.
 Reprod., 12, 1756–1761.

 Mastenbroek S, Twisk M, van Echten-Arends J, Sikkema-Raddatz B, Korevaar JC, Verhoeve HR, Vogel NE, Arts EG, de Vries JW, Bossuyt PM et al. (2007).
 In vitro fertilization with preimplantation genetic screening.
 N Engl J Med; 357: 9– 17.

 Moreno, J.M.
 (2007).
 Biopsia embrionaria.
 Aspectos técnicos.
 ASEBIR, 12: 17-21.

 Rodrigo, L.; Rubio, C.; Mateu, E. y Buendía, P., 2014.
 Capítulo 14: El laboratorio de diagnóstico genético preimplantacional.
 Instituto Universitario IVI Valencia.
 Máster en Biotecnología de la Reproducción Humana Asistida.
 9ª Edición (2014-2016).
 1213-1277

-FAQs from users: 'How many embryos are transferred after PGD?', 'What is PGD used for?', 'Could a blastocyst transfer with PGD help prevent implantation failure?', 'What are the main risks of PGD?', 'What do statistics show with PGD?', 'Can autism be prevented through preimplantation genetic diagnosis?', 'How many embryos are necessary for PGD?', 'Would an amnio test become unnecessary if PGD is done?', 'Which genetic diseases are most commonly analyzed through PGD?' and 'Is there any alternative to PGD to prevent the transmission of genetic diseases?'.
+FAQs from users: 'How many embryos are transferred after PGD?', 'When is PGD recommended?', 'What is PGD used for?', 'Could a blastocyst transfer with PGD help prevent implantation failure?', 'What are the main risks of PGD?', 'What do statistics show with PGD?', 'Can autism be prevented through preimplantation genetic diagnosis?', 'How many embryos are necessary for PGD?', 'Would an amnio test become unnecessary if PGD is done?', 'Which genetic diseases are most commonly analyzed through PGD?' and 'Is there any alternative to PGD to prevent the transmission of genetic diseases?'.